-How Do I Become a Teacher in NC: Education Requirements
+Become a Teacher in North Carolina

 |Degree Level||Bachelor's degree is required; some teachers have a master's degree|

-|Degree Field||Education; high school teachers may also major in subject areas, such as English/language arts, mathematics or biology*|
+|Degree Field||Education; an aspiring high school teacher may also major in a subject area such as English/language arts, mathematics, or biology|

 |Licensure and/or Certification||State certification required|

-Sources: *U.S. Bureau of Labor Statistics, **O*Net Online.
+Sources: U.S. Bureau of Labor Statistics, O*Net Online

 Step 1: Earn a Bachelor's Degree